University Medical Center Schleswig Holstein: Research and teaching

-The Faculty of Medicine at the University of Kiel and the Medicine Section at the University of Lübeck are responsible for academic medicine in Schleswig-Holstein.
+The Faculty of Medicine at Kiel University and the Medicine Section at the University of Lübeck are responsible for academic medicine in Schleswig-Holstein.
 To this end, the UKSH meets the prerequisites for research and teaching with its facilities at both locations in collaboration with the universities in accordance with the Higher Education Act The interplay between interdisciplinary research and patient care allows the latest research results to be quickly applied to therapeutic practices.

 The focus of research at the Universities of Kiel and Lübeck at the UKSH lies partially within the fields of "Infection and inflammation", "The brain, hormones and behavior", "Genetic medicine" and "Age-independent mechanisms for the manifestation of disease", "Oncology", "Clinical genome research", "Neuroscience", "Endocrinal management and regulation" and "Biomedical technologies".
 The "Inflammation at interfaces" cluster consisting of researchers and doctors from both universities is funded by the national and state governments as part of the German Universities Excellence Initiative.^{[39]} Researchers from both medical faculties also play important roles at four Collaborative Research Centers and work with another three.
 In addition to two graduate schools, three national and one international graduate colleges were able to be established in Kiel and Lübeck.
 Researchers from both locations are participating at three of the four new German centers for health research: The German Center for Cardiovascular Research (DZHK), the German Center for Lung Research (DZL) and the German Center for Infection Research (DZIF).
-Around 3,500 human medicine and dentistry students make up the Faculties of Medicine at the Universities of Kiel and Lübeck.
+Around 3,500 human medicine and dentistry students make up the Faculties of Medicine at Kiel University and the University of Lübeck.
 As well as traditional courses, medical Master programs such as Medical Life Science, Master of Hospital Management, Medical Engineering, Health Informatics and psychology are offered.
 They have partnerships with 36 academic teaching hospitals and practices.

 In nursing research, the UKSH concentrates on patients with chronic and multiple conditions, the link between the inpatient sector and outpatient and rehabilitative care, and the expansion of the clinical roles of nurses.